Find Affordable College Courses

 Washington, DC

-Our analysis found Career Technical Institute to be the most popular school for information technology students who want to pursue an online degree in District of Columbia.
-Career Technical Institute is a small private for-profit school located in the large city of Washington.
+Our 2023 rankings named Career Technical Institute the most popular online school in District of Columbia for information technology students.
+Career Technical Institute is a fairly small private for-profit school located in the large city of Washington.

 IT majors at Career Technical Institute take out an average of $7,652 in student loans while working on their egree.

-Read full report on Information Technology at Career Technical Institute
+Full Information Technology at Career Technical Institute Report

 On average, IT graduates from Strayer University - Global Region take out $32,810 in student loans while working on their degree.